A tropical framework for using Porteous formula: Tropical Splitting Principle

+where the intersection takes place in the Chow ring of $\TP^n$ as a rational polyhedral space.
+Since the restriction of $\OO_\EE(1)$ to each fiber is $\OO_{\TP^n}(1)$, the pushforward $\phi_*$ performs fiberwise integration, yielding

+as needed.
+The intersection theory on $\TP^n$ (including its sedentary strata) is that of rational polyhedral spaces \cite{main}; see also \cite{tropmanifolds} for the projection formula and pushforward in the tropical setting. \end{proof}

-\begin{corollary}[Tropical Splitting Principle] For a tropical vector bundle $\pi: \mathcal{E} \to X$ of rank $n$ over a tropical cycle $X$, there is an associated tropical cycle $Y$ and a tropical cycle morphism $f: Y \to X$ such that \begin{enumerate} \item the pullback bundle $f^*\mathcal{E}$ is a direct sum of tropical line bundles, and \item the induced pullback map $f^*: A(X) \to A(Y)$ is injective. \end{enumerate} \end{corollary}
+\begin{corollary}[Tropical Splitting Principle] For a tropical vector bundle $\pi: \mathcal{E} \to X$ of rank $n$ over a rational polyhedral space $X$, there is an associated rational polyhedral space $Y$ and a morphism $f: Y \to X$ such that \begin{enumerate} \item the pullback bundle $f^*\mathcal{E}$ is a direct sum of tropical line bundles, and \item the induced pullback map $f^*: A(X) \to A(Y)$ is injective. \end{enumerate} \end{corollary}

 \begin{proof} We proceed with the classical \textit{splitting construction} adapted to our situation.
+At each step, $\TP(\EE_i)$ is a rational polyhedral space (with boundary from both the base and the fibers), and Lemma \ref{splitpf} applies via the projection formula.
 We construct $f$ by induction on the rank of $\EE$.
 Projectivization provides

 where the pullback $p^*\mathcal{E}$ fits into the short exact sequence